nextcloud/docker/README.md

 As the fastCGI-Process is not capable of serving static files (style sheets, images, ...) the webserver needs access to these files.
 This can be achieved with the `volumes-from` option.
 You can find more information in the docker-compose section.

 ## Using an external database
 By default this container uses SQLite for data storage, but the Nextcloud setup wizard (appears on first run) allows connecting to an existing MySQL/MariaDB or PostgreSQL database.
-You can also link a database container, e.g. `--link my-mysql:mysql`, and then use `mysql` as the database host on setup.
+You can also link a database container, e. g. `--link my-mysql:mysql`, and then use `mysql` as the database host on setup.
 More info is in the docker-compose section.

 ## Persistent data
 The Nextcloud installation and all data beyond what lives in the database (file uploads, etc) is stored in the [unnamed docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) volume `/var/www/html`.
 The docker daemon will store that data within the docker directory `/var/lib/docker/volumes/...`.
 That means your data is saved even if the container crashes, is stopped or deleted.

-To make your data persistant to upgrading and get access for backups is using named docker volume or mount a host folder.
+To make your data persistent to upgrading and get access for backups is using named docker volume or mount a host folder.
 To achieve this you need one volume for your database container and Nextcloud.

 Nextcloud:
 - `/var/www/html/` folder where all nextcloud data lives